laoyang103/tmarlin-cloud-traffic-probe/README.md

 ## Free or Subscription
 - Tmarlin's code and program are free for individual users, educational users and NGOs;
-- If you are a hard-working team like us, you can get all our products for free;
+- If you are a hard-working startup like us, you can get all our products for free;
 - Commercial users need to purchase subscription fees before they can use them legally.[Purchase link](https://www.tcpiplabs.com/productinfo/403743.html "Purchase link").

 ## License